About this online course

 Certification

-If you successfully complete your online course you will be awarded with a TU Delft certificate.
+If you successfully complete your online course you will be awarded with a TU Delft certificate and a Microcredential (a digital badge which can be shared and is instantly verifiable).

 This certificate will state that you were registered as a non-degree-seeking student at TU Delft and successfully completed the course.
 The certificate will also indicate the number of ECTS credits this course is equal to (3 ECTS) when this course is taken as part of a degree program at the university.